-- Core Exercises: If you don’t know about core exercises, CNN’s Health Library contains some information that will help you along.
+- Core Exercises: If you don’t know about core exercises, the Mayo Clinic contains some information that will help you along.
 Just remember that the core includes your back, not just your abs.
 You need strong stomach and back muscles to truly balance that core.
-Their link will take you to the Mayo Clinic, where you’ll find photographs that illustrate top core exercises you can do just about anywhere but the mall or a busy parking lot.
+Here you’ll find a slide show that illustrates top core exercises you can do just about anywhere but the mall or a busy parking lot.

 - Dr. Kravitz Travel Workout: Here’s another workout that doesn’t need equipment and that will provide some variety to the first routine listed above.

-- Easy Cardio At Home Workout Tips: This short list of easy ways to develop a cardio routine at home is ideal for the person who works out of a home office and who has space for some exercise equipment.
-Some of these ideas are ideal for the public office, too, as long as you have access to equipment such as treadmills.
+- Easy Cardio At Home Workout Tips: This short list of easy ways to develop a cardio routine at home is ideal for the person who works out of a home office.
+Some of these ideas are ideal for the public office, too, as long as you have the space and some light weights.